Tool Test Run

 The key line is api_key = context.credentials.get("api_key")

-, which retrieves the credential value that was defined in your agent definition and stored in your .env
+, which retrieves the credential value that was defined in your agent definition and stored in your tool folder .env

 file.